andrewrgoss/andrewrgoss.com/content/resources.md

 A curated collection of tutorials and free learning resources for learning to code in new languages.<br>
 <a href="https://bento.io" target="_blank">bento.io</a>

+#### CodeEnv
+Free site lets you share your code with others in CodeEnv online environments.
+Good for teaching, prototyping, and sharing fiddles.<br>
+<a href="https://codeenv.com" target="_blank">codeenv.com</a>

 #### CodeProject: Diving in OOP
 Comprehensive article that covers almost every OOP (object-oriented programming) concept in detail with C# examples.<br>
 <a href="http://www.codeproject.com/Articles/771455/Diving-in-OOP" target="_blank">codeproject.com/Diving-in-OOP</a>

+#### Fiddles.io
+Offers sandbox environments for developers to play around with and modify live example code for all kinds of different languages.
+It's also easy to share or demonstrate solutions to problems.<br>
+<a href="https://fiddles.io" target="_blank">fiddles.io</a>

 #### OverAPI
 A huge selection of cheat sheets for almost any current programming language and other technologies.<br>